AmadeusITGroup/cloud-cost-allocation/README.md

 # The name of the default service to use for cost allocation when the service tag is missing
 DefaultService = x

+# The name of the default product to allocate costs (optional)
+DefaultProduct = x

 # The dimensions
 Dimensions = Component,Environment